 Dr. Weeks earned her bachelor’s degree in animal science from North Carolina State University and her Doctorate of Veterinary Medicine from North Carolina State University College of Veterinary Medicine.
 She joined Albemarle Animal Hospital as an associate veterinarian in 2014, and purchased the practice from Dr. Sammy Gregg in September, 2015.
 Dr. Weeks is a member of the American Veterinary Medical Association and the North Carolina Veterinary Medical Association.

-When not at the animal hospital, Dr. Weeks spends time with her husband and two children, and their four pets: Sampson (Boston terrier); Lula (poodle mix); Jack Frost (bearded dragon) and Dr. Seus (Quarter Horse).
+When not at the animal hospital, Dr. Weeks spends time with her husband and two children, and their three pets: Easton (German Short-haired Pointer); Lula (poodle mix); Jack Frost (bearded dragon).
 She enjoys exploring delicious foods, horseback riding, and traveling, and belongs to the Pinetops Presbyterian Church.

 Dr. Julie Pomerantz

 Dr. Pomerantz, or Dr. P, joined Albemarle Animal Hospital in 2015.
 Originally from New York City, Dr. P and her husband moved to North Carolina for the fresh air and peace and quiet.
 Dr. P is a graduate of Cornell College of Veterinary Medicine and completed an Internship at the Animal Medical Center in NYC.
 After more than a decade of co-directing a wildlife research project in Madagascar, Dr. P now focuses on care for house panthers and other more domestic pets.
 In her spare time Dr. P enjoys gardening and spending time with her large collection of furry and feathered friends.